Back to blog

 Amplification playbook:

-– Spark/Branded Content: Boost top-performing TikTok/Reels posts to your target geos.
+Spark/Branded Content: Boost top-performing TikTok/Reels posts to your target geos.
 Keep the creator’s handle visible for social proof.
+Pairing this with disciplined paid social buying is how organic winners become reliable reach.

 How do we optimize and scale safely?